 A permit is required if discharge to surface water is to or within 500m of a designated sensitive area.
 Contact the EA for information on or to find out the location of designated sensitive areas.
 Further information on permits and how to apply is available here.

-With any new discharge to surface water, you must direct it to a source of continuous flowing water.
+With any new discharge to surface water, you must direct it to a source of continuously flowing water.
 If this isn’t possible, you could install a partial drainage field (seasonal soakway).
 This is where the discharge is directed to when the flow of surface water is low.
 Bear in mind that the system must be installed within 10m of the edge of the surface water and cannot be used with a septic tank.

 Finally, if you want to install a new system with discharge to surface water but there’s a problem with particular regulation, contact the EA for advice.
 Don’t, however, just go ahead and install it anyway.
 The EA carry out routine inspections on any system with discharge to surface water so make sure it does meet the current regulations.